 University of Amsterdam, Faculty of Law

-Almost two years ago, Barbara created a spectacular work for the new Faculty of Law of the Amsterdam University.
-Since the launch of the work, many visitors asked questions about the depicted figures: who are they, and what do they mean?
+In 2017, Barbara created a spectacular work for the new Faculty of Law of the Amsterdam University.
+Since the launch of the work, many visitors asked questions about the figures in the canvas: who are they, and what do they mean?

 Stedelijk Museum Schiedam: Meesterlijke vrouwen